-By law, both parents, whether married, separated, or divorced, have access to the records of a student who is a minor or a dependent for tax purposes, unless court orders specify differently.
+By law, both parents, whether married, separated, or divorced, have access to the records of a student who is a minor or a dependent for tax purposes.
 A parent whose rights have been legally terminated will be denied access to the records if the school is given a copy of the court order terminating these rights.
 Parents/guardians wishing to review cumulative records must make an appointment with a site administrator and give five (5) days advance notice.